 If you were mis-sold PPI by Yorkshire Bank, and the claim is successful, you would be entitled to a full refund of PPI premiums you paid to Yorkshire Bank, a full refund of interest charged and compensation interest at 8% per annum on the above sums.

 Don't Delay!
 If you would like to start your PPI Claim against Yorkshire Bank, complete the form at the top of this page.

 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

-Many customers were mis-sold PPI (Payment Protection Insurance) by Yorkshire Bank, PPI was usually added to a customer's policy by Yorkshire Bank, in some cases without their knowledge.
-Yorkshire Bank were known to refuse a credit application if PPI was refused by the customer.
+Many customers may have been mis-sold PPI (Payment Protection Insurance) by Yorkshire Bank, PPI may have been attached to a customer's policy by Yorkshire Bank, in some cases without their knowledge.
+Yorkshire Bank may have denied a credit application if PPI was refused by the customer.

 Yorkshire Bank PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Yorkshire Bank.

-There are many examples of Yorkshire Bank mis-selling PPI, some consumers were not even made aware by Yorkshire Bank that PPI was attached to their policy, and if the customer was made aware that PPI had been added, they were not told by Yorkshire Bank that it was optional.
+There are many examples of Yorkshire Bank mis-selling PPI, some customers were not even made aware by Yorkshire Bank that PPI was added to their policy, and if the customer was made aware that PPI had been attached, they were not told by Yorkshire Bank that it was optional.

-A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Yorkshire Bank, and this was not disclosed to you at the point of sale, then you would be due PPI compensation from Yorkshire Bank.
+A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Yorkshire Bank, and this was not explained to you at the point of sale, then you would be due compensation from Yorkshire Bank.